 Stage 1 of a large, ongoing project to modernise and expand on QGIS’ print composer facilities.

-Status: ACTIVE, read more details here
+Status: SUCCESSFUL!, read more details here

 Upcoming crowd funding campaigns:

 The following campaigns are being prepped and will be launched soon – stay tuned for details!

 Raster image marker